Solow Growth Model

 • or increases when decrease or increase.

-• or decreases when increases, since the unit of effective labor increases, i.e.
+• or decreases when increases, since the unit of effective labor increases.

 Impact of Saving rate